The Great Wall China

 Night Tours

-Simatai, which is located about 120 kilometers (75 miles) to the northeast of Beijing, is the only section of the Great Wall that is open to night tours and hence provides a unique opportunity to see the great wall lit-up against the backdrop of stars.
+Simatai, located about 120 kilometers (75 miles) northeast of Beijing, is the only section of the Great Wall that is open to night tours.
+Hence, it offers a unique opportunity to see the Great Wall illuminated against the backdrop of stars.

 Authentic Experience

-The Simatai part is yet to be protected from ruin, thus, you see not only the authentic form but also the wall’s original construction and its present state.
-Its immense altitude, ruined steps, and the striking beauty have made Simatai a top destination for those looking for adventure.
+The Simatai part has yet to be protected from ruin; thus, you see the authentic form, the wall’s original construction, and its present state.
+Its immense altitude, ruined steps, and striking beauty have made Simatai a top destination for adventure seekers.

 Jiankou